jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Understanding and utilizing the shouldComponentUpdate() method appropriately empowers developers to optimize rendering performance in React applications, ensuring efficient use of resources and better user interactions.

-## Intermediate 7> How do you handle authentication and authorization in React applications?
+## 7> How do you handle authentication and authorization in React applications?

 > _Purpose_: Handling authentication and authorization in React applications ensures secure access to resources and features based on user identity and permissions.